To become a Registered Student Organization, a Prospective Student Organization in Fall of 2018 must complete the following steps:

 For Current Organization Members

 GetConnected Fair is the largest involvement fair on the Fairfax campus that includes registered student organizations, campus partners, and a variety of on-campus departments!
 This provides the opportunity for your organization to engage with incoming and returning students.
-Registration form will be available in July 2018.
+Registration is now available and all PSOs and RSOs can register at this link

 TBD – SUB I Quad